Wednesday, September 16, 2020

 ... and to the American Forces liberating Augsburg from the Nazi regime on April 28, 1945.

-In passing, I also admired the Alte Metzig (old slaughterhouse) of 1609, proving that butchers have never been poor people.
+In passing, I also admired the Alte Metzig (old slaughterhouse) from 1609, which proves that butchers have never been poor people.

 Barfüßerkirche